Merlijnv/merlijnv.github.io/results.md

 # Results
-Als resultaat van deze minor heb ik veel dingen kunnen aantonen.
-Maar ook veel dingen die mijzelf veel interesseerde uigeprobeerd.
+As a result of this minor I have been able to demonstrate many things.
+But also tried many things that interested me a lot.
-Hieronder zal ik kort vertellen over de dingen die ik heb gedaan met mogelijk een link naar de uitgebreide uitleg en bewijzen.
+Below I will briefly tell you about the things I have done with possibly a link to the detailed explanation and evidence.

 ## [Hack The Box](htb)
-Ik ben dit semester begonnen met Hack The Box hierbij heb ik 2 writeups van active boxes zelf gemaakt.
-Verder ben ik bezig geweest met fortress (Jet).
-En heb ik veel geleerd met Hack The Box challenges.
+I started this semester with Hack The Box, where I made 2 writeups of active boxes myself.
+I have also been working on fortress (Jet).
+And I learned a lot with Hack The Box challenges.

 ## [Pentests](pentests)
-Ik heb dit semester meerdere pentests uitgevoerd in [R&D Project](project) kan je meer lezen over die specifieke pentest.  verder vertel ik meer over de andere pentests die ik heb gedaan op het project van [Marc van Bommel](https://marcvanbommel.github.io/) en over de pentest bij een bedrijf mogelijk.
+I have conducted several pentests this semester in [R&D Project](project) you can read more about that specific pentest.
+I will also tell you more about the other pentests I have done: about the project of [Marc van Bommel](https://marcvanbommel.github.io/) and possibly about the pentest for a company.

 ## [Tooling](tooling)
-Verder ben ik bezig geweest met p4wnp1 hierover heb ik een lecture gegeven bij red teaming.
-Verder heb ik hier meerdere payloads voor geschreven en deze makkelijk beschikbaar gemaakt.
-Ik heb ook een guide geschreven om van de p4wnp1 een dropbox te maken.
+I have also been working on p4wnp1 about this I gave a lecture at red teaming.
+I also wrote several payloads for this and made them easily available.
+I've also written a guide to turn the p4wnp1 into a dropbox.